-Border fences are an indictment of EU state asylum failures
+[Analysis] Border fences are an indictment of EU state asylum failures

 It also follows fears that Belarus and Turkey (and Morocco) will send thousands across the borders in an effort to destabilise Europe.
 And it comes after a 2020 controversial ruling by the European Court of Human Rights, which condoned collective pushbacks in a case dealing with the Spanish-enclave of Melilla.

-The case has been cited by Greece and others amid numerous reports of pushbacks along its land and sea borders, a charge they have always denied.
+The case has been cited by Greece and others amid numerous reports of pushbacks along its land and sea borders, a charge Athens has always denied.

 Demands for more legal pathways are also being made, not least because Europe needs migration to offset an ageing demographic.